Tikita

 01 DESCRIPTION

 Opus/Codex is now at the point that writing code is a waste of time.
-I've heard I'm in a bubble, but as I type in 2026 I have released a hubspot app, a chrome extension and an MCP before March.
+I've heard I'm in a bubble, by midway through 2026 I have released a hubspot app, a chrome extension, an MCP, built 2nd brains and grown my company site - this is faster than anything I could have done before AI.
 We are approaching a time when bringing an idea to life will be less like clicking around a screen and more like carving clay; the future is limited by, as my husband says, imagination, magic words and the willingness to add friction into your life.

 02 KEY SPECIFICATIONS